INSPIRE: INvestigating Stellar Population In RElics II. First Data Release (DR1): The ESO Large Program

-The observation strategy has been optimized to capitalize on relatively sub-standard observing conditions (seeing up to 1.2 arcsec, clear nights, grey lunar phase with fraction of lunar illumination $\le0.5$), allowing for an easy schedulability of the objects into the observation queue.
+The observation strategy has been optimised to capitalise on relatively substandard observing conditions (seeing up to 1.2 arcsec, clear nights, grey lunar phase with fraction of lunar illumination $\le0.5$), allowing for easy scheduling of the objects into the observation queue.
 Moreover, the selected targets span a very wide range in right ascension (RA) and declination (DEC), as can be seen from the histograms in the upper panels of Figure~\ref{fig:obj_distrib}, with an optimum observing time spread over the full year.
-This makes service mode observations under a LP highly efficient.
-We also note that we have many systems with DEC$<-30$, perfect as "fillers" in nights with strong wind coming from the North.
-As for the previous figure, filled histograms show the distributions of galaxies with completed dataset (19 systems), which form this DR1, while empty ones refer to the whole \INSPIRE\, sample (52 systems).
+This makes service mode observations under an LP highly efficient.
+We also note that we have many systems with DEC$<-30$, which are perfect as `fillers' in nights with strong wind coming from the north.
+As for the previous figure, filled histograms show the distribution of galaxies with completed datasets (19 systems) that form this DR1, while empty ones refer to the whole \INSPIRE\, sample (52 systems).

 For all the observations, we set the slit widths to 1.6 arcsec in the UVB and 1.5 arcsec in VIS and NIR to ensure minimal slit loss.
-Finally, we use a dithering scheme (NODDING MODE) with multiple frames where the galaxy is offset by a small amount from the center of the slit to facilitate a proper sky subtraction.
+Finally, we use a dithering scheme (NODDING MODE) with multiple frames where the galaxy is offset by a small amount from the centre of the slit to facilitate a proper sky subtraction.

-The final integration time on target has been driven by the high SNR ratio we need to reach in order to precisely constrain the stellar population parameters.
-In particular, because these systems are generally red, the exposure times are set to reach a SNR in the blue part of the optical which is high enough to infer stellar ages and break the degeneracies with other stellar population parameters.
-Based on our previous experience and on literature results \citep{CidFernandes14, Ge+18, Costantin19}, an integrated SNR $\ge15$ per \AA \, allows the recovery of the stellar population parameters through full spectral fitting with uncertainties smaller than $0.1-0.2$ dex, and thus the confirmation of the relic nature.
-We note that a higher SNR ($\ge50$ per \AA, based on the authors' experience) is instead required to properly infer the low-mass end slope of the IMF (see e.g. \citealt{LaBarbera+19}).
-We will therefore stack the pectra of all the confirmed relics together in order to build a 1D spectrum with sufficient SNR for the purpose.
+The final integration time on target has been driven by the high S/N ratio we need to reach in order to precisely constrain the stellar population parameters.
+In particular, because these systems are generally red, the exposure times are set to reach a S/N in the blue part of the optical that is high enough to infer stellar ages and break the degeneracies with other stellar population parameters.
+Based on our previous experience and on literature results \citep{CidFernandes14, Ge+18, Costantin19}, an integrated S/N $\ge15$ per \AA \, allows the recovery of the stellar population parameters through full spectral fitting with uncertainties smaller than $0.1-0.2$ dex, and thus the confirmation of the relic nature.
+We note that a higher S/N ($\ge50$ per \AA, based on the authors' experience) is instead required to properly infer the low-mass end slope of the IMF (see e.g. \citealt{LaBarbera+19}).
+We therefore plan to stack the spectra of all the confirmed relics together in order to build a 1D spectrum with sufficient S/N for our purposes.